browserengineering/book/book/scripts.md

     handle.
 That means you can't use equality to compare `Node` objects.
 I'll ignore that but a real browser wouldn't.

-We finally have enough JavaScript features to implement little character count function for text areas:
+We finally have enough JavaScript features to implement a little character count function for text areas:

 ``` {.javascript}